 Florida’s sea turtle population is changing because of hot weather.

-Recent heat waves in the southern state have made the sand on the beaches so hot that almost of all the sea turtles born there are female.
+Recent heat waves in the southern state have made the sand on the beaches so hot that almost all of the sea turtles born there are female.

 When a mother sea turtle digs a nest for her eggs on the beach, the temperature of the sand decides the sex, or gender, of the baby sea turtles, called hatchlings.